On Navier-Stokes-Korteweg and Euler-Korteweg Systems: Application to Quantum Fluids Models: Introduction

-with System \eqref{EKA1}-\eqref{EKA3} is called the Euler-Korteweg augmented system in all the sequel.
-It has been firstly introduced in this conservative form in \cite{BCNV} to propose a useful construction of a numerical scheme with entropy stability property under a hyperbolic CFL condition for such dispersive PDEs.
-Remark that in the Euler-Korteweg augmented system, the second order operator matrix is skew-symetric.
+System \eqref{EKA1old}-\eqref{EKA4old} is called the Euler-Korteweg augmented system in all the sequel.
+It has been firstly introduced in this conservative form in \cite{BCNV} to propose a useful construction of a numerical scheme with entropy stability property under a hyperbolic CFL condition for such dispersive PDEs. augmented system, the second order operator matrix is skew-symetric.

 {\it The Quantum Euler Equations.} Note that the choice $K(\rho)=1/\rho$ (which gives $\mu(\rho)=\rho$ and $\lambda(\rho)=0$) leads to the Bohm identity